-The Centers for Disease Control and Prevention (CDC) has released its first clinical recommendations for treating children with mild traumatic brain injury (mTBI), representing a comprehensive evaluation of 25 years of research.
+The CDC has released its first clinical recommendations for treating children with mild traumatic brain injury (mTBI), representing a comprehensive evaluation of 25 years of research.
 The guidelines were published in JAMA Pediatrics.
 They include 19 sets of clinical recommendations covering diagnosis, prognosis and management and treatment.

 “A lot of effort went into this,” said Andrew Gregory, M.D., a sports medicine specialist and co-director of the Vanderbilt Sports Concussion Center.
 “It’s a comprehensive document, but it includes many practical, helpful tools.”
 Gregory served on the CDC working group that developed the mTBI guidelines.

 Discover: Dr. Gregory, before we talk about specific recommendations in the guidelines, how were you involved in their development?